 Since onsite visits are not part of the AEF program, providing as much information as possible regarding damages/losses/expenses in which you wish to be evaluated is vital.
 Information such as photos (cause/effect, loss, external/internal/content damage), itemized receipt(s), estimates, proof of primary residence, current driver’s license, and/or other documentation are helpful to the AEF Review Committee to properly review and consider your application.
 The committee will evaluate your application based on the information, photos, and documentation provided by the applicant.

-What are the qualifications to apply for temporary assistance?
+What are the qualifications to apply for hardship assistance?

 The applicant must be an American Legion Auxiliary member.
-Applicant must have maintained ALA membership for three consecutive years (the current year and immediate past two years).
-One grant (temporary assistance or disaster) per grantee in a 12-month period will be awarded.
+Applicant must have maintained ALA membership for three consecutive years (the current year applied and immediate past two years).
+One grant (hardship or disaster) per grantee in a 12-month period will be awarded.
 Applicant must provide qualifying, eligible documentation for the AEF Review Committee to review and consider for funding.

-What types of expenses qualify for temporary assistance?
+What types of expenses qualify for hardship assistance?

-AEF temporary assistance will consider funding only for past/overdue expenses related to maintaining your primary shelter, basic household utility expenses, and/or loss of income due to medical and/or employment reasons within the last six months.
+AEF hardship assistance will consider funding only for past/overdue expenses related to residing in your primary shelter, basic household utility expenses, and/or loss of income due to medical and/or employment reasons within the last six months.

-What expenses are not applicable for temporary assistance?
+What expenses are not applicable for hardship assistance?

 Funds requested through AEF related to the payment of medical-related expenses, taxes, general loans, insurances, credit cards, cellular/TV services, animal care, car purchase/payments, and/or home/vehicle maintenance/repairs are not applicable for review or funding consideration.

-Is any additional documentation required for temporary assistance?
+Is any additional documentation required for hardship assistance?

 Information such as copies of basic household utility bill(s)/invoice(s) pages (most current billing cycle), mortgage statement, landlord documentation (note or statement from landlord on status of rent payment and/or amount overdue), medical/employer documentation related to loss of income, and other related documentation is helpful to the AEF Review Committee to fully review and consider your application.
 All basic household utility bills, invoices, mortgage/rent statements and/or documentation should be in the name of the ALA member and/or their spouse.
 The committee is only able to evaluate the applicant’s application based on the information provided.